7 Best Entry-Level Jobs for Data Management Graduates

 Data Engineer: Entry-Level Jobs for Data Management

-While a database architect conceptualizes the data frameworks, it’s the data engineers who build them.
+While a database architect conceptualizes the data frameworks, the data engineers build them.
 Under the guidance of data architects, they maintain the systems.
 This is done to provide a supporting framework for data activities.

 System Analyst